vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 ## Taxonomy Grammar

 Grammar defines how to construct a token or behavior group as a formula that is recorded as metadata in the artifact for the respective token, behavior or group.
-The grammar has a visual representation and one for tooling that does not include presentation characters for italics, Greek, super or subscript, etc.
+The grammar has a visual representation and one for tooling that does not include presentation characters for italics,Greek, super or subscript, etc. Using the grammar, a Token Formula can be written to have a shorthand definition for the template used in classifying the token.

+The formula uses brackets, braces and parentheses to combine the token parts.

 Token definitions start with the token base type: